Protect Yourself From Identity Theft

 The Federal Trade Commission estimates that over eight million Americans become victims of identity theft each year, resulting in billions of dollars in losses.
 The problem has significantly increased over the last decade, with complaints about identity theft rising by more than 578% in the last ten years.

-Identity thieves hit the jackpot when they use their victim's good credit history to open a wide variety of new accounts, including credit cards, utility accounts, checking accounts, Internet accounts and more.
+Identity thieves hit the jackpot when they use their victim's good credit history to open a wide variety of new accounts, including credit cards, utility accounts, checking accounts, and online accounts.
 The thieves skip out on the bills, and creditors unknowingly pursue the victims and destroy their credit in the process.
 This crime, known as "new account fraud," often costs businesses and consumers a significant amount of time and money because it takes much longer to discover and correct than "existing account fraud."
 Don't let this happen to you!

 Minnesota's ID Theft Freeze Law